vieitesss/rustydo/README.md

 ```
 Yes, as simple as that, and Docker will do everything for you.

-Check out the `Makefile` and the `Dockerfile` to see what is going on in the building process of the application.
+Check out the `Makefile` and the `Dockerfile` to see what is going on during the building process of the application.